Mixed Steklov-Neumann problem: asymptotic analysis and applications to diffusion-controlled reactions

 \section{Exterior Steklov problem for an oblate spheroid}

-In analogy to Appendix \ref{sec:ellipse}, one can get the small-target asymptotic behavior in three dimensions from the Steklov problem in the exterior of a disk in $\R^3$.
-In \cite{Grebenkov24}, we studied a more general Steklov problem for the exterior of an oblate spheroid.
-However, the published results are not directly applicable because we employed the Dirichlet boundary condition at infinity so that all eigenvalues were strictly positive, whereas the principal eigenfunction was not a constant.
+In analogy to Appendix \ref{sec:ellipse}, one can get a semi-analytical solution of the auxiliary Steklov-Neumann problem (\ref{eq:Steklov_disk}).
+In \cite{Grebenkov24}, we studied a more general Steklov problem for the exterior of an oblate spheroid (see also \cite{Grebenkov25b}).
+However, the published results are not directly applicable because the Dirichlet boundary condition at infinity was employed so that all eigenvalues were strictly positive, whereas the principal eigenfunction was not a constant.
 Indeed, in three dimensions, the choice of the boundary condition at infinity (Dirichlet or Neumann) affects the resulting Dirichlet-to-Neumann operators $\M_0^D$ and $\M_0^N$ and their spectral properties (see \cite{Arendt15} for a rigorous definition of both operators and their comparison).
-In order to get the correct asymptotic behavior in the small-target limit, one needs to impose Neumann boundary condition which ensures that the principal eigenvalue is zero, while the associated eigenfunction is constant, as in the original Steklov-Neumann problem.
+In order to get the correct asymptotic behavior in the small-target limit, one needs to impose Neumann boundary condition (\ref{eq:Vk3d_inf}), which ensures that the principal eigenvalue is zero, while the associated eigenfunction is constant, as in the original Steklov-Neumann problem.